School of Theology and Christian Ministry

 A.B,., 1975, Trevecca Nazarene University

 A professor at Olivet since 1993, Dr. Dalton was the founding director of the Church Growth Resource Center.
 He also served as the director for the Institute of Pastoral Leadership, which included two graduate programs: Master of Pastoral Counseling and Master of Church Management.
+Currently, he is a professor in the Department of Christian Ministry.

 Before joining Olivet’s faculty, he taught in the graduate programs of Vanderbilt University, Antioch University (Yellow Springs, Ohio), Mount Vernon Nazarene University and has since taught at Africa Nazarene University and European Nazarene College.
 He also consulted with Caribbean Nazarene College in developing their graduate program in counseling.